3mdeb/96boards-docs-wiki/LatestSnapshots.md

 - There are limitations on the usage of the USB ports on the HiKey board.
 Please refer to the [Hardware section](#section-53) in the document for further information.

 ### Power Supply

 The HiKey board requires an external power supply providing 12V at 2A.
 (The board will also work with 9V or 15V power supplies).
 It is not possible to power the board from a USB power supply because the board can use more power than is available from a standard USB power supply.

-The HiKey board uses a standard DC Jack with a 1.7mm barrel, center pin positive.
-An adapter cable is provided with the board to also enable the use of power supplies with 2.1mm barrel jacks.
+The HiKey board uses a DC jack with a 1.7mm barrel, center pin positive.
+An adapter cable is provided with the board to also enable the use of power supplies with 2.1mm barrel jack.

-### Monitor, Keyboard and Mouse
+### Monitor

 A standard monitor or TV supporting at least 640x480 resolution is required.
 Interlaced operation is not currently supported.
 The maximum resolutions currently supported are 1920x1080p or 1920x1200p.
 Information on selecting the resolution is [provided below](#section-52).
-The keyboard and mouse can be combined or separate.

-### Powering up the Board
+### Powering up the board

 Link 1-2 causes HiKey to auto-power up when power is applied.
 The other two links should be not fitted (open).
 If Link 1-2 is not installed then the back edge push button switch is used to power on the HiKey board.

 Please refer to the Hardware User Guide (Chapter 1.
 Settings Jumper) for more information on board link options.

 A few seconds after applying power the right hand green User LED0 will start flashing once per second.
 The next User LED1 is used as a disk indicator showing access to the on-board eMMC flash memory.
 The startup console messages will then appear on the connected HDMI screen.

 After about 10 seconds the LXDE User Interface will appear and you can start using the HiKey Linux software.

-Next we describe how to set up wireless or wired networking and Bluetooth interfaces.

 ### Wireless Network

 The HiKey board includes built in 2.4GHz IEEE802.11g/n WiFi networking.
 The board does not support the 5GHz band.
 To use the wireless LAN interface for the first time (or to switch wireless networks) you should click on the wireless LAN icon on the bottom right of the desktop display.
-The yellow LED between the microUSB and the Type A USB on the front board edge indicates wireless network activity.<br\><br\>
+The yellow LED between the microUSB and the Type A USB on the front board edge indicates wireless network activity.

-You can configure the network from UI (Network Manager), or manually from console:
+You can configure the network from UI, or manually from console:

 ```
-$ sudo nmcli dev wifi con <SSID> password <your-WPA-password> name <your-network-name>
+$ sudo nmtui
 ```

-Insert your the SSID, password and a name to refer to the network by into the line above.
+Select 'Activate a connection', Choose your WiFi access point (SSID) and fill the relevant information (password, etc...)

 You can check network status by issuing this command.
 ```
-$ sudo nmcli dev status
 $ sudo nmcli dev wifi
 ```

 ### Wired Network

 You can connect to a wired network by using a USB Ethernet adapter.
 Supported adapters should automatically work when the adapter is installed.
 Please read the [information below](#section-53) on USB port speeds on the HiKey hardware.

 ### Bluetooth

 The HiKey board includes built-in Bluetooth 4.0 LE support.

 To setup a Bluetooth device open the Bluetooth Manager from the Preferences menu.
 If a “Bluetooth Turned Off” popup appears then select “Enable Bluetooth”.
 Click on "Search" to search for devices.
 Try with your bluetooth audio and bluetooth keyboard/mouse.
 If you make the device trusted then this should operate over a reboot of the board.